16 Interesting Facts about the Terracotta Army in China

 The weapons in the hands of the Terracotta Warriors may disappear due to corrosion or looting.
 One speculated reason isĀ that the handle of the weapon is made of wood, and the iron head buried underground for too long causes corrosion.
 Another reasonĀ is that the weaponsĀ wereĀ looted or destroyed by Xiang Yu.

-In the Qin Dynasty, single eyelid was the standard for handsome men, which was also the earmark of pure Han peopleās appearance.Ā AndĀ peopleĀ with singleĀ eyelidsĀ have aĀ cold and seriousĀ expression, which may more meet the needs of military roles.
+In the Qin Dynasty,Ā theĀ single eyelid was the standard for handsome men, which was also the earmark of pure Han people’s appearance.Ā AndĀ peopleĀ with singleĀ eyelidsĀ have aĀ cold and seriousĀ expression, which may betterĀ meet the needs of military roles.

-Some people may consider it hard to be obsessed with those gray figures, however, whatās is incredible is that the tourist amount of Terracotta WarriorsĀ hadĀ ever reached 160 thousand a day during the holiday of Spring Festival in 2019.
-To put it this way, there are about 6,000 terracotta figures in the No. 1 pit, the largest one in the scenic area, and there are about 1,000 pieces of the figures that have been restored and exhibited.
-So basically, 160 thousand tourists means that per terracotta figure is supposed to welcome a dozen of people on average.
+Some people may consider it hard to be obsessed with those gray figures, however, what’s incredible is that the tourist amount of Terracotta WarriorsĀ hadĀ ever reached 160 thousand a day during the holiday of Spring Festival in 2019.
+To put it this way, itĀ means that eachĀ terracotta figure is supposed to welcome a dozen people on average.
 How busy they are!

-As of 2023, the MausoleumĀ of Qin Shi Huang Museum has received over 160 million visitorsĀ in total, with a record breaking 11 million visitors in 2023.Ā This is really a cool fact about the Terracotta Army in China.
+Since 2023, the MausoleumĀ of Qin Shi Huang Museum has received over 10 million visitors every year.Ā And itĀ has attracted a total of over 160 million touristsĀ to startĀ Xian toursĀ for its unique artistic value and historical significance.
+This is really a cool fact about the Terracotta Army in China.

 11. The Terracotta Army is One of the Top Archaeological Finds of the 20th Century

 The Terracotta Army is celebrated globally as the “Eighth Wonder of the World,” and one of the most significant archaeological discoveries of the 20th century.
-It became a UNESCO World Heritage Site in 1987, as its scaleāover 8,000 lifelike statuesāand historical depth offer people unparalleled insights into Qin Dynasty military, art, and society.
+It became a UNESCO World Heritage Site in 1987, as its scale—over 8,000 lifelike statues—and historical depth offer people unparalleled insights into Qin Dynasty military, art, and society.

 12. There Were No Historical Records of Them Existing

 Remarkably, the Terracotta Army was not mentioned in any historical texts and being entirely unknown before being some farmers discovered it in 1974.
-This mystery has made it one of historyās most surprising archaeological revelations.
+This mystery has made it one of history’s most surprising archaeological revelations.

 13. Its Construction Can Be Traced Back to Over 2,200 Years Ago

-The Terracotta Armyās origins can be tracedĀ back to 246 BCE, when Qin Shi Huang, Chinaās first emperor, ascended the throne at just 13 years old.Ā These life-sized statues have guarded the emporor’sĀ mausoleumĀ for over two millennia.
+The Terracotta Army’s origins can be tracedĀ back to 246 BCE, when Qin Shi Huang, China’s first emperor, ascended the throne at just 13 years old.Ā These life-sized statues have guarded the emporor’sĀ mausoleumĀ for over two millennia.
 This fact makes them not just archaeological treasures but living testaments to the grandeur of Qin Dynasty engineering.

 15. Over 700,000 laborers spent about 40 years to complete the statues.

-Bringing the Terracotta Army to lifeĀ required immense human effortĀ more than you can imagine.
-In fact, there were more than 700,000 workers been required to toilĀ for nearly four decades, their jobs varied from quarrying stone to carving intricate details.
 These laborers, skilled artisans and laborers alike, crafted each statue with striking precision, which can be noticed from distinct facial features orĀ armor patterns.
-The elaborate work reflectsĀ the Qin Dynastyās sophisticated craftsmanship.
-All the workers’Ā collective hard work, driven by imperial ambition, resulted in anĀ awe-inpiringĀ underground army that remains unmatched in scale and artistry.
+The elaborate work reflectsĀ the Qin Dynasty’s sophisticated craftsmanship.
+All the workers’ collective hard work, driven by imperial ambition, resulted in anĀ awe-inspiringĀ underground army that remains unmatched in scale and artistry.

 16. Most of the Terracotta Figures Remain Unearthed

-Though Pits 1 (largest), 2 (partially excavated), and 3 (smallest, possibly a command post) are excavated and open, over 400 burial pits within the mausoleum complex still remain untouched.
-The full extent of Qin Shi Huangās visionāincluding his own potential “commander” statueāare waitingĀ to be discovered.
+Though Pits 1, 2, and 3Ā are excavated and open, over 400 burial pits within the mausoleum complex still remain untouched.
+The full extent of Qin Shi Huang’s vision—including his own potential ā€œcommanderā€ statue—isĀ waitingĀ to be discovered.

 Read on to learn interesting facts about Xian.